- Books, Badges, Certification

 The PA Child Protective Services Law changed effective January 1, 2015.
 Everyone that works or volunteers in positions that are responsible for the welfare of a child or have direct contact with children must provide these clearances.

-Individuals who are paid to oversee children/have direct contact with children must provide the following three items:
+Individuals who are paid to oversee children/have direct contact with children must provide/complete the following four items:

 1.The PATCH background check costs approximately $22.00 and requires a credit card for processing.